 Ms. Gwen E. Samuel is a mom of a child that attends a Connecticut public school.
 She is also an education freedom and social justice advocate.
 In addition, she is a community relations consultant with a national reach.

 Ms. Samuel has founded three Connecticut community-based organizations on her advocacy journey.
 The Connecticut Parents Union (CTPU); the State of Black Connecticut Alliance; and, the Meriden Kids Walk Safe Coalition – Safe Routes to School Initiative.

-In her advocacy role, Ms. Samuel has championed two historical parent empowerment bills that became law in Connecticut.
+Furthermore, in her advocacy role, Ms. Samuel has championed two historical parent empowerment bills that became law in Connecticut.

-Ms. Samuel golden rule for parenting: “Taking responsibility for our children’s K12 academic and life journey is something we must do, not something that is done for us – but with us.” – Gwen Samuel, Founder of the Connecticut Parents Union.
+Ms. Samuel’s golden rule for parenting: Taking responsibility for our children’s K12 academic and social/emotional journey is something we must do, not something that is done for us but with us. – Gwen Samuel, Founder of the Connecticut Parents Union.